-This fact sheet appears below or can be viewed and downloaded here Fact sheet - The GIPA Act: Agency systems, policies and practices - guidance for principal officers March 2018
+This fact sheet appears below or can be viewed and downloaded here Fact Sheet - The GIPA Act: Agency systems, policies and practices - guidance for principal officers, updated November 2021

 This guidance is provided to assist principal officers in the performance of their responsibilities under the Government Information (Public Access) Act 2009 (GIPA Act).
-It provides suggested actions informed by a recent investigation, relevant to cluster arrangements, to improve agency systems, policies and practices that relate to functions of agencies under the GIPA Act.
+It provides suggested actions to improve agency systems, policies and practices that relate to functions of agencies under the GIPA Act.

 To ensure principal officers are able to confidently uphold their responsibilities under the GIPA Act, a devolved model must be well supported by leadership, investment in training, systems and processes including assurances and certifications.

 In exercising responsibilities under the GIPA Act, agencies have statutory obligations to: